The Complete History of

 Pastor & Mrs. Benn, 2006.

 Mr. Trevor Hughes, a much respected and long-standing member of the Gospel Hall who was renowned for his devotion to prayer, died in November 1991 shortly after introducing a close family friend into the fellowship.
 Often Mr. Hughes would open meetings with prayer and it was once recorded that ‘It was pointed out by Trevor that we need to watch how we pray, that we do not use prayers for an indirect method of criticism of each other’.
 His affectionate “niece”, Lyn, immediately became useful within the church, prompting the quip from Mr. Tom Foster: “I hope this one stays, she’s a worker!”
-Not least of these efforts was praying with five year old Christopher that other children would come to the church again.
+Not least of these efforts was praying with a five year old Christopher Rushton that other children would come to the church again.
 The children’s ministry has continued to prosper ever since, to the delight of many.

-Pastor Peter Benn and Mrs Lyn Benn married on 24th November 1993 and together they embarked upon a dual ministry that saw many lives changed by the gospel, particularly amongst the former drug and alcohol addicts in the city, to which they opened their home.
+Pastor Peter and Mrs Lyn Benn married on 24th November 1993 and together they embarked upon a dual ministry that saw many lives changed by the gospel, particularly amongst former drug and alcohol addicts within the city, to whom they opened their home.
 In 1997 they became involved with the Gambian_Morning_Star_Mission and a visit from Pastor Modou Sanneh, in 1998, saw the conversion of Mrs Benn’s mother, Evelyn Duckett - the lifelong best friend of Mrs Mary Hughes, Trevor’s wife.
 In the final years of her life Evelyn was cared for at home by Pastor and Mrs Benn, at times alongside addicts.
-In 2005, after her mother’s demise from cancer, Mrs Lyn Benn suffered a stroke, due to post traumatic stress, but she gradually made a remarkable return back into ministry within the church before the couple’s eventual retirement and emigration in 2009.
+In 2005, after her mother’s demise from cancer, Mrs Lyn Benn suffered a stroke, due to post traumatic stress, but she gradually made a remarkable return back into ministry within the church before the couple’s eventual retirement and emigration to Canada in 2009.

 Pastor Peter Benn had been joined, for the last fifteen years of his leadership, by a great encourager who took after her “Uncle Trevor” in faithful service and devotion to prayer.
 The inside of the hall was again transformed from near degradation, children’s work took on a complete new lease of life and the church became more open to lower members of society.
 Mrs Benn, herself, was a former alcoholic and the eldest of nine children in a gypsy family.

 Throughout all of this Pastor Peter Benn continued to provide the direct and inspirational teaching for which he is renowned.
 For 47 years he taught the fellowship, first as youth leader then as a joint elder and eventually as pastor.
-A dwindling congregation, the departure in 1988 of his co-elder, continually short funds and an unkempt building never deterred him from preaching God’s word in its fullness.
+A dwindling congregation, the departure of his co-elder, continually short funds and an unkempt building never deterred him from preaching God’s word in its fullness.
 Two sermons, a Bible study and a prayer meeting every week is a lot for anyone already in full time employment to undertake!

 Giants of the Faith.